Exploring Patient Shielding in Imaging: Why Lead Aprons are No Longer Recommended

 Current Recommendations

 Recent studies have prompted the evolution of national guidelines concerning patient shielding in medical imaging procedures.
-The latest recommendations advise against routine use of patient shielding, particularly lead aprons.
+The latest recommendations advise against the routine use of patient shielding, particularly lead aprons.
 Pregnant patients are also advised against shielding, as radiation exposure to the fetus is typically minimal and poses no significant health risks to either the mother or the fetus.

 Shielding for Healthcare Professionals